Learn about how to get involved with local organizations that have been fighting for decades for racial justice.

 Governor Brown passed juvenile justice reforms last year and has worked for justice reinvestment to reduce harsh prison sentences and reinvest the savings in crime prevention and drug treatment.
 She’s holding listening sessions with Black community organizations to gather ideas about how to make the most impactful, meaningful changes.
 “But we are only scratching the surface,” she says.
 “I was pleased to see several very thoughtful proposals for reform issued by the legislature’s People of Color Caucus this week.
 I look forward to working with legislators to get these proposals to my desk so I can sign them as soon as possible.”

 Being a good ally, an effective activist, and supporting Oregon’s Black and African American communities means doing the emotional labor to educate yourself about how to be anti-racist.
 A great starting point is reading these Guidelines for Being Strong White Allies and this advice from activists, as well as watching this talk on structural racism, trauma, and violence, given by OHSU professor Alisha Moreland-Capuia, M.D.
 The book How to Be an Antiracist by Ibram X. Kendi is helpful, as is this conversation between Ta-Nehisi Coates and the author of The Color of Law.
 For resources on talking to your kids about race and racial injustice, this is a helpful roundup; the Coretta Scott King Book Award Winners honor outstanding African American authors and illustrators of books for children and young adults.
-In addition, here are the police accountability recommendations from the Oregon Legislative People of Color Caucus and the statement from the Oregon Commission on Black Affairs.
+Another way to offer support is to do your banking with a Black-owned financial institution.
+In addition, read the police accountability recommendations from the Oregon Legislative People of Color Caucus and the statement from the Oregon Commission on Black Affairs.

 Many Oregonians are asking how to sustain the momentum of this moment, and how to harness this energy toward making true progress.
 President Barack Obama offered this guidance: “The point of protest is to raise public awareness, to put a spotlight on injustice, and to make the powers that be uncomfortable.
 But eventually, we have to translate those aspirations into specific laws and institutional practices,” he said this week.
 “To do that, we have to know which levels of government have the biggest impact.
 Changing the federal government is important.
 But the elected officials who matter most in reforming police departments and the criminal justice system work at the state and local levels.”